 Physiotherapy MSc (Pre-Registration)

-Our course has strong links with physiotherapists working in health and social care as well as private sector and social enterprise settings across the Greater London area.
+We hold strong links with physiotherapists working in health and social care, as well as the private sector and in social enterprise settings across the Greater London area.
 We utilise the expertise of clinicians to contribute to the course design, teaching sessions and provision of practice placements.

-Modules are assessed by a variety of approaches, including practical assessment, presentations, written examinations, reflective case studies and clinical placements assessments, will be used in order to balance the assessment methods and to promote different skills/abilities whilst reflecting the nature of the module of learning.
+Modules are assessed by a variety of approaches, including practical assessment, presentations, written examinations, reflective case studies and clinical placements assessments.

 - Human science (foundation)